Vaibhav-Magadum/MiniProject/README.md

-# Solution to Traffic Problem in Congested Area
+# Smart Traffic System

-This repository contains the code and documentation for a project aimed at addressing traffic congestion in congested urban areas by applying an AI-based solution to traffic light control.
+This repository contains the code and documentation for a project aimed at addressing traffic congestion in urban areas by applying an density based solution to traffic light control.
 The project aims to optimize traffic flow, reduce congestion, and minimize travel time through adaptive traffic signal control.

 ## Table of Contents